Can you provide me with a kit, parts list or BOM?

 Repairing and overhauling electronic equipment involves much more than swapping parts.
-For the average owner, attempting to overhaul a complex piece of hi-fi electronics via a kit is ill-advised and usually creates more problems than it solves.
+For the average owner, attempting to overhaul a complex piece of hi-fi electronics via a kit is as silly as it sounds and usually creates more problems than it solves.
+Please don’t take this the wrong way, it’s for the same simple reasons that the average car owner shouldn’t try to rebuild their car’s engine.

-These are the same reasons why the average car owner shouldn’t try to rebuild their car’s engine.
-I understand that people often want to DIY this work, but most lack the skills, tools and experience needed to install electronic parts correctly, diagnose and repair any remaining issues or ensure their equipment runs correctly afterwards.
-This DIY approach dramatically increases the risk of introducing faults that were not present beforehand, or even destroying equipment.
+I understand that people may want to take on this work, but this rarely saves money because most lack the skills, tools and experience needed to install parts correctly, diagnose and repair any remaining issues and ensure their equipment runs correctly afterwards.

 There are no magic kits or BOMs that will fix broken hi-fi gear.
 Each repair is unique, each must be assessed on its own merits and each will need a unique set of parts, and someone able to install them without causing damage and deal with any remaining issues.